build-on-aws/content/posts/practical-cloud-guide/deploy-a-cloud-database-to-scale-lamp-app/index.md

 ![Monolithic application architecture](./images/lamp-architecture-1.jpg)

-we will deploy the application on a AWS Lightsail Virtual Private Server (VPS) using the Lightsail command line client (CLI).
+We will deploy the application on a AWS Lightsail Virtual Private Server (VPS) using the Lightsail command line client (CLI).
 The CLI provides a way to configure the server at launch with commands or a shell script.
 A script can install software, change file permissions, and set configuration parameters that a server requires for deploying an application.

 This tutorial uses a script that does the following:

 - The Bitnami image has a default web page installed which needs to be removed.
 The script starts by changing into the root directory of the web server (/opt/bitnami/apache2/htdocs) and deleting the existing files
-- Next the script clones the application code to render the web front-end from the lab’s Github repo *- To ensure that the PHP application can write to the settings file (connectvalues.php), the script changes the ownership (chown) on the file to match the account under which the Apache web server runs, as well as ensuring that account can write to the file (via chmod)
+- Next the script clones the application code to render the web front-end from the lab’s Github repo
+- To ensure that the PHP application can write to the settings file (connectvalues.php), the script changes the ownership (chown) on the file to match the account under which the Apache web server runs, as well as ensuring that account can write to the file (via chmod)
 - Each Bitnami-based instance generates a unique password for the locally installed MySQL database, this next command in the script opens the settings file and updates it with this password (which can be found at /home/bitnami/bitnami_application_password)
 - Finally the script issues a set of SQL commands to MySQL (via the MySQL command line tool) that will initialize the local database